 Learn How to Manage Indoor Humidity

 Keeping your indoor humidity in a healthy range is an important thing as a homeowner.
-Not only does high humidity make your home uncomfortable, it can actually signal a larger problem like a leak or structural damage.
+Not only does high humidity make your home uncomfortable, but it can also actually signal a larger problem like a leak or structural damage.
 Try out these tips to keep your home dry and comfortable all year round.